 CHAIR MARCUS: This was the top priority.

-MS. VENTURE: I want to really congratulate and thank the Board for making this a priority and for staff for really doing a good job.
+MS. VENTURA I want to really congratulate and thank the Board for making this a priority and for staff for really doing a good job.
 This has been, as I've said before, a night and day process where it's been a greatly appreciated process.
 And without a lot of wasting time but doing it deliberately to get it right.
 So thank you for that.

 Obviously I'm here to support the five parts per trillion proposed MCL.
 But I don't come alone.
 I did hand in a hard copy, which I will submit electronically tomorrow, a letter that was signed by over 50 environmental, environmental justice, health-based, social justice and agricultural groups that support this MCL.
 And I'll be handing in about 300 letters from Clean Water Action members, residents of the State of California that support this as well.

 I'm not going to review the reasons why the health, because they've been said much more eloquently than I can except to say that this is also an opportunity.
 You know, we've heard about the need for resources to meet these standards.
-This is a great opportunity to make sure that the responsible parties are held accountable, because of the vast majority of cases here, not all of them but most of them are -- this is an avoidable problem caused by a faulty pesticide that was sold knowingly.
+This is a great opportunity to make sure that the responsible parties are held accountable, because of the vast majority of cases here, not all of them but most of them are -- this was an avoidable problem caused by a faulty pesticide that was sold knowingly.
 And we do believe that those companies that acted as such bad actors should be held accountable for the costs of this treatment.

 I do want to address the issue of the extended compliance interim.
 We do oppose that, but let me be clear as to why and give you a little bit different perspective.
 I was very disappointed to hear SB 385 invoked.
 That was the process that we supported to create a process to extend the compliance period with an oversight by the Board that was passed through the Legislature.